andresfabreu/training-mobile-fe-module-03/README.md

  - **ms3e6b**: Passing data between Weviews via Pub/sub ([solution](CXPMobileSDK/ms3e6b-passing-data-between-views))

 These training materials are intended mainly for training sessions administered by a Backbase Certified trainer.
-You can also learn by yourself, just follow the directions in readme files in each topic.
+You can always learn by yourself, just follow the directions in the readme files for each topic.